syarief02/EA_Crossover-Navigator/README.md

 3. **Attach to Chart**: Open a chart for the desired currency pair and timeframe (recommended: M5) and attach the EA.
 4. **Configure Settings**: Adjust the input parameters as needed in the EA settings.
 5. **Start Trading**: Enable automated trading in MetaTrader 4 to allow the EA to execute trades based on the defined strategy.

+## License
+This EA is licensed under the MIT License.
+It is provided for free and should not be sold or distributed for profit.
+You are free to use, modify, and share this EA, but please respect the terms of the license.

+## Contributing
+We welcome contributions!
+If you have ideas for improvements or new features, feel free to fork the repository, make your modifications, and submit a pull request.
+Your contributions can enhance this EA and benefit the trading community.

 ## Contact Information
 For support or inquiries, please contact: